mantidproject/mantid/Code/Mantid/docs/source/algorithms/CreateSampleWorkspace-v1.rst

     :alt: A labelled image of the instrument created by CreateSampleWorkspace

 The sample is placed at the origin.
 The source is seperated from the sample in the negative direction by the vlue you specify in "SourceDistanceFromSample".
 The instrument has "NumBanks" detector banks, each bank is moved down the X axis by "BankDistanceFromSample" from the Sample or the previous bank.
 Each bank is a square rectangular bank comprising of "BankPixelWidth" pixels in width and height.
-The size of each pixel is set by "PixelSpacing".
+The size of each pixel 4mm square, but additional padding can be set using "PixelSpacing".

 Usage
 -----